Gabriel Diamond, FilmmakerGabriel Diamond, with permission

 In October 2019, just before the pandemic, he led a bootcamp for emerging filmmakers in East Africa in partnership with Docubox in Nairobi, Kenya.
 Part of their goal was to help connect local filmmakers to the NGOs and social enterprises in the region.
 The filmmakers were paired with NGOs and produced films about the NGO’s work.
 These films can be seen in Diamond’s article, Towards More Proximate Storytelling In Philanthropy.

 Concerned that in documentary film-making the producer’s agenda or point of view can get in the way, Diamond’s films typically don’t use narration or voice over, letting his subjects speak for themselves.
 “It’s harder to edit,” he told us.
-“It’s about sharing authority, letting people tell their own stories, in their own words.”
-He added, “At the Skoll Foundation, we work to hire local filmmakers for our projects whenever possible.”
+“It’s about sharing authority, letting people tell their own stories, in their own words,” adding, “At the Skoll Foundation, we work to hire local filmmakers for our projects whenever possible.”

 Diamond told MY HERO, “Working at Skoll, my dream came through for me.
 I met incredible social change leaders and global activists; we’d spend hours together in the field, driving down bumpy roads and I’d be thinking: What do we have in common?”